Al Michaels: In popular culture

-It was Michaels who explained to Peter Jennings that Jennings had been the victim of a prank call in the final hour of O. J. Simpson's Bronco chase, after the Bronco had pulled into Simpson's driveway and parked.
-The prankster, claiming to be watching Simpson inside the van, described what he said to be the scene in perfect Stepin Fetchit dialect, then signed off with "... and Baba Booey to y'all."
-Michaels, unlike Jennings, understood the prankster's use of the term as an association of being a Howard Stern fan.
-Michaels is a Howard Stern fan, too, and has discussed that prank call as a guest on Stern's show.

 Michaels had an acting role in a 1970 episode of Hawaii Five-O, and has appeared as himself in the films Jerry Maguire and BASEketball, as well as on several TV shows including Coach and Spin City.
 His call of the U.S. hockey team's victory in the 1980 Olympics can be heard in the 2004 film Miracle.
 Michaels re-recorded all his original play-by-play coverage for the film, except for the memorable line.

 Brian d'Arcy James portrayed Michaels in the 2002 television movie Monday Night Mayhem.
 Michaels has also been lampooned on several occasions by noted impressionists, Frank Caliendo and Billy West as well as in the Family Guy episode "Mother Tucker".

 Michaels was also the featured voice in HardBall III, a popular computer baseball game for PC.
 He was also featured, along with John Madden, in the Madden NFL series from Madden NFL 2003 to Madden NFL 09.

 Michaels also appeared in two episodes of Arliss, portraying the older cousin of sports agent Arliss Michaels.